Khalidbaraka/takehome-frontend-3d/APPROACH_NOTES.md

 6. remove direct broad context consumption from each row, then simplify the row implementation again once memoization did not show a strong payoff in profiling/debugging
 7. auto-expand the selected branch and scroll the selected row into view when selection comes from the scene

+The bidirectional navigation UX — clicking a tree node focuses the camera on that shape, and clicking a shape in the scene opens its branch and scrolls it into view — is covered in detail in section 5, since it was introduced alongside the scene rendering improvements.

 Big O and scalability impact:

+Context on "before": the original code did not use a React context at all. `ShapeList` subscribed to a notification center and `ShapeNode` rows received props from it, so N rows did not mean N subscriptions in the original starting point.
+The N-subscription issue was an intermediate state that was introduced when `ShapeProvider` was added and rows initially called `useShapeState()` directly, before reads were lifted upward.

-- before: every row called `useShapes()` directly, so N rows meant N context subscriptions — any state change triggered N re-render checks
+- before (intermediate state after provider was introduced): every row called `useShapeState()` directly, so N rows meant N context subscriptions and any state change triggered N re-render checks
 - after: only `ShapeTree` subscribes to context; rows receive props, reducing subscriptions to 1
-- however, `ShapeTreeNode` is not memoized, so a `ShapeTree` re-render still re-renders all visible rows — the saving is in subscription count, not in render work per state change
+- `ShapeTreeNode` is currently not wrapped in `React.memo` — it was tried and removed because the prop comparison overhead did not show a net win at the shape counts tested, so a `ShapeTree` re-render still re-renders all visible rows; the saving is in subscription count, not in render work per state change
-- memoizing rows with `React.memo` was tried but removed because the prop comparison overhead did not show a net win at the shape counts tested

 Scalability outlook:

-- at 1,000 shapes, the main gain is one context subscription instead of 1,000, and O(1) state lookups instead of scene traversal — visible row re-renders on each state change are still proportional to what is expanded in the tree
+- at 1,000 shapes, the main gain is one context subscription instead of 1,000 — visible row re-renders on each state change are still proportional to what is expanded in the tree
 - at 10,000 shapes, the remaining pressure is the cost of rendering a very large nested DOM tree — the right solution there is list virtualization so only visible rows are rendered at all, regardless of total shape count

 ### 5. Rendering quality